Verona trial: The event

 The trial took place between 8 and 10 January 1944.
 Vincenzo Cersosimo was appointed examining magistrate, with Blackshirt Colonel Aldo Vecchi as president of the court, and Andrea Fortunato as public prosecutor.
 The judges were Enrico Vezzalini, Franz Pagliani, Celso Riva, Blackshirt Generals Domenico Mittica and Renzo Montagna, Blackshirt Colonel Vito Casalinuovo, and Blackshirt Major Otello Gaddi.
 The execution of the five captured defendants who had been sentenced to death was performed as hastily as possible, by firing squad, on the morning of 11 January 1944.
-The condemned were tied to chairs and shot in the back by a Blackshirts firing squad, under the supervision of SS officers who also photographed and filmed the event.
+The condemned were tied to chairs and shot in the back by a Blackshirt firing squad led by Nicola Furlotti, under the supervision of SS officers who also photographed and filmed the event.
 Ciano twisted around in his chair to face his executioners.